 I’ve been trying to keep people engaged the last couple of weeks.
 Don’t know if I’m having success or not, but I’m trying.
-Over the weekend I tweeted out (@BaseballGuys) a bunch of screenshots of my playing Atari 2600 and Nintendo sports games, and they got tons of interaction.
+Over the weekend I tweeted out (@BaseballGuys) a bunch of screenshots of my playing Atari 2600 and Nintendo sports games, and they got tons of interaction (here is the list of what you all suggested).
 That led me to think that I wanted to do a Best Video Baseball Game of all-time thing.
 Thanks to an assist from Jeff Mans, this article will be even better than just a list of the best games… we will also be putting together an All-Time Best Team from video games.

 We all have different opinions about the best all-time video baseball games, and truth be told, all lists are invalid if they don’t have RBI Baseball at the top of the list.
 But here is my list of the best MLB video games before we move on to that all-time video game baseball squad, and I’m sure most/many of you will disagree.

 The first baseball game I ever played on a computer.
 It’s so antiquated today, like almost frighteningly so, but it sure was something when it came out and I played it for hours each day, months on end.